 What to Do When Your Toilet is Blocked: A Step-by-Step Guide

-Toilet blockages can occur at any moment and can be a frequent household problem.
-It’s unpleasant, messy, and inconvenient and require immediate attention.
-However, you don’t always require the plumber immediately.
-In this blog we’ll take you through simple steps to clear your toilet in no time.
+Toilet blockages can occur at any time, and can be a frequent household problem.
+It’s unpleasant dirty, inconvenient, and messy and requires immediate attention.
+However, you don’t always require the plumber right away.
+In this blog post we’ll guide you through a few easy steps to unclog your toilet in no time.

 Key Takeaways

-- Toilet blockages can be solved with simple tools and methods such as plungers, baking soda
+- Toilet blockages can be solved by using simple tools such as a plunger, baking soda

 - Rubber Gloves